uniHackio/2014f.hacktbilisi.com/src/htdocs/articles/faq-eng.md

 ### Is it free to participate?
 Of course!
-We'll also provide food, drink and snacks during the hackathon.
+We'll also provide food, drinks and snacks during the hackathon.

 ### Who runs hackTBILISI?
-hackTBILISI is run by a student organization - [UniHack](http://unihack.io)
+hackTBILISI is run by the student organization - [UniHack](http://unihack.io).

 ### Where should I come?
-hackTBILISI is hosted by Free University of Tbilisi
+hackTBILISI is hosted by Free University of Tbilisi.